Team Members & Collaborators

 Tanas is currently working as a Clinical Researcher for the ACHH Initiative.
 His area of interest includes bridging gaps in healthcare for marginalized populations through health advocacy and collaboration.
 He provides the team with knowledge of working with pediatric patients and First Nation populations in both acute care and primary care settings.
 Tanas is currently enrolled in the Master of Nursing: Nurse Practitioner program at Dalhousie University.

-Carolyn P. Gaspar (PhD Candidate)
+Carolyn P. Gaspar (PhD Collaborator)

 Carolyn is a PhD Candidate in the Faculty of Health at Dalhousie University.
 She completed a Master of Science in Health Sciences from the University of Saskatchewan and an Honors Bachelor of Arts, Psychology Specialized Honors from Lakehead University.